microsoft/AzureTRE/docs/manual-deployment.md

 By following this guide you will deploy a new Azure TRE instance for development and testing purposes.

-The most straightforward way to get up and running is to deploy direct from the [`microsoft/AzureTRE`](https://github.com/microsoft/AzureTRE) repository.

 ## Steps

 ### Bootstrap and create prerequisite resources